wongyah/awesome-technical-writing-learning/README.md

 Learning by doing, rather than learning by reading.
 It's time to write or imporve your own technical documentation using the writing skills you have studied!

-But wait ..., you still need to adopt an **📙 editorial style guide for technical writing** at first.
+But wait ~~, you still need to adopt an **📙 editorial style guide for technical writing** at first.
 If you never know or forget what editorial sytle guides are or why you need one, go back to the [Google Technical Writing Courses for Engineers](https://developers.google.cn/tech-writing/resources) for a refresher.

 - [ASD-STE100 Simplied Technical English](https://www.asd-ste100.org/request.html) - An international specification containing a set of writing rules and a controlled dictionary, which is widely used in aerospace and defense industry and other manufacturing industries.
 - [The IBM Style Guide](https://www.tedwangtw.cn/Document/books/IBM%20Style%20Guide.pdf) - A popular book first published by IBM Press in 2011, which emphasizeds a helpful, direct, and authoritative tone and topic-based writing (DITA).
 - [Red Hat Technical Writing Style Guide](https://stylepedia.net/style/6.1/) - A style guide for all kinds of technical documentations, including training and examination content.
-It emphasizes a formal writing sytle, with [IBM Style Guide](https://www.tedwangtw.cn/Document/books/IBM%20Style%20Guide.pdf) as the preferred reference.
+It emphasizes a formal writing sytle, with IBM Style Guide as the preferred reference.
-- [Red Hat Supplementary Style Guide for Product Documentation](https://redhat-documentation.github.io/supplementary-style-guide/) - A style guide supplementary to the [IBM Style Guide](https://www.tedwangtw.cn/Document/books/IBM%20Style%20Guide.pdf), which provides format examples in AsciiDoc.
+- [Red Hat Supplementary Style Guide for Product Documentation](https://redhat-documentation.github.io/supplementary-style-guide/) - A style guide supplementary to the IBM Style Guide, which provides format examples in AsciiDoc.
 - [Microsoft Writing Style Guide](https://learn.microsoft.com/en-us/style-guide/welcome/) - A style guide for computer technology and software documentations, which emphasizes a warm and relax conversational voice.
 - [Google Developer Documentation Style Guide](https://developers.google.cn/style) -  A style guide for software documentations, which emphasizes a casual and natural conversational tone with specific format recommendations for HTML and Markdown.
 - [GitLab Documentation Style Guide](https://docs.gitlab.com/ee/development/documentation/styleguide/index.html) - A style guide for open source software documentations written in Markdown, which emphasizes topic-based writing and format guidelines for Markdown.